-2 A more detailed legal analysis will appear in a forthcoming report by CRS's American Law Division.
+2 A more detailed legal analysis appears in CRS Report RS22939, FDA Authority to Regulate On-Farm Activity, by Vanessa K. Burrows.
 FDA's own arguments in support of its on-farm authority can be found in a proposed rule to regulate egg production to control Salmonella enteritidis, at 69 Federal Register pp. 56842-45.
-See also CRS Report RS22600, The Federal Food Safety System: A Primer.
+See also CRS Report RS22600, The Federal Food Safety System: A Primer, by Geoffrey S. Becker and Donna V. Porter.